johannesoppitz/joger/README.md

 Overview
 --------

-Joger is a high-level, general-purpose programming language inspired by the author's experience with C, D, Java and Python.
+Joger is a high-level, general-purpose programming language inspired by the author's experience with C, D, Java and Python (and a syntax influenced by many more).
 Like most modern languages, Joger promises readable syntax, fast code execution, robustness and platform-independence.
-Have a look at the [wiki](https://github.com/johannesoppitz/joger/wiki) to get a first glance!
+Have a look at the [wiki](https://github.com/johannesoppitz/joger/wiki) to get a first glance.

 Installing
 --------